califano-lab/ARACNe3/README.md

 `git clone https://github.com/califano-lab/ARACNe3-CPP # Clone the repo`

-After cloning the repository, you may build `ARACNe3` manually, or access the latest executables in the `products/` directory.
+After cloning the repository, you may build `ARACNe3` manually or access the latest executables in the `products/` directory.
 Currently, `ARACNe3` has been pre-compiled to work on MacOS 12.0 or later (in `products/macOS 12.0/`) and Windows 10 (`products/windows/`).
 Make sure that if using Windows, you choose the version compiled for your CPU architecture (ARM 64-bit or x86 64-bit)

 Note that you may require additional software to run the C++ executables.
 If running the `ARACNe3` executables fails, on MacOS try installing the [Xcode Command Line Tools](https://mac.install.guide/commandlinetools/4.html), and on Windows install the [Visual C++ Redistributable for Visual Studio](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).